AmmarHatiya/Undergraduate-Thesis/README.md

 ## Contents

 - **Code:** Contains the code implementations used for data collection, model training, and evaluation.
-- **Data:** Includes datasets used in the study, annotations, and preprocessing scripts.
-- **Documentation:** Supplementary documentation, including the thesis proposal, progress reports, and final thesis document.
+- **Documentation:** Supplementary documentation, including the resource guides, and final thesis report.
 - **Results:** Evaluation metrics, analysis results, and visualizations.
-- **References:** Bibliographic references and related research papers.
+- **Data:** Includes datasets used in the study, with generated questions and answers.

 ## Author